wizleysw/wizleysw/README.md

 # 📚 Education

-- Computer and Information Security at Sejong University (2014.03 - Current)
+- Computer and Information Security at Sejong University (2014.03. - 2021.08.)

 # ⚡Languages